How to Write a Thank You Note: Wording and Examples

 Who Should Receive Thank You Notes and Cards?

 Anyone who gives a thoughtful gift, hosts a party or event, provides a service or kindness, or who generously offers their time should receive a thoughtful thank you for their effort.
-There's no particular gift or event that does not deserve a thank you note; if someone went out of their way, they always deserve to be acknowledged.
+There's no particular gift or event that does not deserve a thank you note; if someone went out of their way, they deserve to be acknowledged.
 That being said, if the gift or event in question occurs regularly, there's no need to send notes for each occurrence.
 There's no one too close for a specific thank you.
-Parents, siblings, spouses, significant others, and close friends are just as deserving as anyone else.
+Parents, siblings, spouses, significant others, and close friends are just as deserving as anyone else – everyone likes feeling appreciated.

 What Should a Thank You Note Include?

-Stumped on what to include in you standard thank you?
-Follow our guidelines below for a fool-proof method!
+Stumped on what to include in your standard thank you?
+Follow our guidelines below for a foolproof tips!
 These wording examples are perfect for any occasion.

 'Dear,' usually works as a standard salutation.
-If that feels a little too cozy, simply begin with the recipient's name, i.e. "Mrs. Wright," or "Mom."
+If that feels a little too cozy, simply begin with the recipient's name, i.e. "Mrs. Wright," or "Mary."

 Expression of Gratitude